-• In the Component Manager, create a folder and call it Lesson6.
-In this folder, use Insert → Continuous Time Block → ESDL to create a block Force and a block Mass. • Double-click the Force block to open the ESDL editor. →[Click on the Input button to create two inputs x and v (type continuous). ]-> Click on the Output button to create an output F (type continuous).
+1. In the Component Manager, create a folder Lesson 6.

+- 2. In this folder, use Insert > Continuous Time Block > ESDL to create a block Force and a block Mass. - 3.
+Double-click the Force block to open the ESDL editor.

-Click on the Parameter button to create the constants c (spring rate), d (attenuation constant) and 10 (length of the spring at rest).
+- 4. Use the Input button to create two inputs x and v (type continuous). - 5.
+Use the Output button to create an output F (type continuous). - 6.
+Use the Parameter button to create the parameters c (spring rate), d (attenuation constant) and 10 (length of the spring at rest).